-This article describes how to search for notebooks, queries, dashboards, alerts, files, folders, libraries, and repos in the Databricks workspace.
+This article describes how to search for notebooks, queries, dashboards, alerts, files, folders, libraries, jobs, and repos in your Databricks workspace.

 It also describes how to search for tables registered in Unity Catalog.

-The search behavior described in this section is not supported on workspaces that use customer-managed keys for encryption.
+The search behavior described in this section is not supported for non-E2 workspaces or workspaces that use customer-managed keys for encryption.
 In those workspaces, you can click Search in the sidebar and type a search string in the Search Workspace field.
 As you type, objects whose name contains the search string are listed.
 Click a name from the list to open that item in the workspace.

 You can search by text string, by object type, or both.
-After you enter your search criteria and press Enter, the system searches the names of all queries, dashboards, alerts, files, folders, notebooks, libraries, and repos in the workspace that you have access to.
-If your workspace is enabled for Unity Catalog, it also searches table names, table comments, column names, and column comments.
+After you type your search criteria and press Enter, the system searches the names of all queries, dashboards, alerts, files, folders, notebooks, libraries, and repos in the workspace that you have access to.
+If your workspace is enabled for Unity Catalog, the system also searches table names, table comments, column names, and column comments.

 When you click an item in the search results, the item automatically opens in the appropriate persona-based environment.
 For example, when you click a query, it opens in Databricks SQL.

-You can search for a text string by typing it into the search field.
+To search for a text string, type the string into the search field and then press Enter.
 The system searches the names of all objects in the workspace that you have access to.
 It also searches text in notebook commands, but not in non-notebook files.

-To limit your search to a specific type of item (such as notebooks only), click the corresponding tab.
-If you leave the text field blank, the system searches for all objects of that type.
+You can also search for items by type (file, folder, notebooks, libraries, table, or repo).
+A text string is not required.
+To limit your search to a specific type of item, click the corresponding tab in the Search dialog.
+If you leave the text field blank and then press Enter, the system searches for all objects of that type.
+Click a name from the list to open that item in the workspace.
 You can also use the dropdown menus to search for items by owner or by the last modified date.

 In workspaces enabled for Unity Catalog, you can search for tables registered in Unity Catalog.
 You can search on table names, table comments, column names, and column comments.
 You can filter search results by parent catalog and database (schema).